 With a Coverdell Education Savings Account (formerly known as Educational IRAs), you can make contributions for each child, until he or she is 18.

-There are contribution limitations.
+There are contribution limitations and income eligibility requirements.
 Money contributed to a Coverdell Education Savings Account may grow, tax-deferred, and may be withdrawn federal tax-free for any qualified higher educational expense incurred by the child before age 30.
-After that time, the account owner will incur a 10% tax penalty with the required withdrawal, and any earnings are taxed as ordinary income.
-There are still state taxes.
+After that time, the balance remaining must be distributed to the beneficiary.
+Any gains will be taxed as ordinary income and will incur a 10% penalty tax.
+State taxes may also apply.
 The account owner can retain control of the money in the account, if desired.
 The beneficiary can even be renamed in some cases.
 Check the IRS website for current contribution limits.

 Uniform Transfers to Minors Act(UTMA) and the Uniform Gift to Minors Act(UGMA)

-These custodial accounts allow you to set up an account in the child's name.
-You can make transfer amounts to UTMA/UGMA account on a per child, per year basis, without affecting your lifetime estate or gift tax exemption.
-And your spouse can do the same.
+These custodial accounts allow you to set up an account in the child’s name.
+You can make transfer amounts to UTMA/UGMA account on a per child, per year basis.
 Check the IRS website for current contribution limits.
-Taxation of accounts can be confusing, check with your tax advisor, prior to making any decisions.
+Check with your tax advisor, prior to making any decisions.